welchbj/cisco/README.md

 S1(config)# vtp password brians-pw
 ```

-* Configure a swtich as a VTP client
+* Configure a switch as a VTP client
 ```
 S2(config)# vtp mode client
 S2(config)# vtp domain BRIAN  ! set to the same domain as server